 - The Climbing Wall is a substance-free facility.
-No alcohol, tobacco or other drugs allowed.
+No alcohol, tobacco, e-cigarettes or other drugs allowed.
 Smoking is not allowed within the Climbing Wall and Challenge Course facilities, including all picnic tables and bench seating areas.

 - Pets must be leashed and under control at all times.

 - Pull-up equipment (rings, etc.) are intended for use by teenagers age 14 and older.
-Children under 14 years old must be accompanied by an adult.
+Children under 14 years old must be directly supervised by an adult.

 - No swinging or pulling on the ropes.

 - All climbers must wear shoes while climbing.
 Street shoes or other footwear are allowed as long as toes are covered.
 “5-Finger” type shoes are not allowed.

 - No personal ropes or quick-draws may be used at The Climbing Wall.